-Finally, if all else fails, you can consider asking your friends and family for a small loan.
+Finally, if all else fails, you can consider asking your friends or a family member for a small loan.
 We think it’s a good idea to get this in writing with terms that include monthly payment amounts, interest charges and due dates.
 It’s a good idea to treat the agreement like it’s a loan from a traditional lender.

 The downside of this option is that if you fail to pay the loan back, you could hurt your relationship with those closest to you.